Will you wait longer to load a webpage while surfing the internet?

 Page speed is very important for the users to experience a smooth and efficient browsing experience.
 If your page takes too long to load, users will get frustrated and leave your site.

-According to research by very renowned marketing expert Neil Patel, 47 percent of visitors expect a website to load in no more than two seconds.
+According to research by renowned marketing expert Neil Patel, 47 percent of visitors expect a website to load in no more than two seconds.

 Table of Contents